Invest in New Zealand's fibre future

 On 7 October 2014 we hosted an investor update in Auckland.

 - Download a copy of the investor update presentation [PDF, 7.7MB]

 Mark Ratcliffe - overview including broadband connections and fibre update

-Anna Moody - regulatory environment and UBA pricing
+Anna Moodie - regulatory environment and UBA pricing

 Andrew Carroll - financials and UFB installation costs